ZiweiGu/GP-TSM/README.md

 python3 app.py
 ```

 For backend only, use the get_shortened_paragraph(orig_paragraph, k) function in llm.py or gptsm-lite.py.
 The latter is an alternative of the original GP-TSM algorithm that runs faster, and is designed for applications that require a high level of responsiveness or interactivity.
+It achieves higher speed by using smaller values for N and MAX_DEPTH and removing
-However, to get the best output quality, please use the original version in llm.py.
+grammaticality from evaluation, which is a time-consuming metric to compute.
+However, this may mean that the key grammar-preserving feature can be violated at times.
+To achieve the best output quality, please use the original version in llm.py.